Emotional Intelligence

 What is Emotional Intelligence?

-Emotional intelligence refers to the ability to identify and understand the emotions of our own while being able to empathize with the emotions of other people.
-It is comprised of four main elements:
+Emotional intelligence involves being able to understand and recognize the emotions of our own while being able to empathize with the emotions of other people.
+It consists of four key components:

 The Importance of Emotional Intelligence